Accounts: OATH

 Note

 Once an account is registered with a YubiKey, the OTPs for that account can be generated via Yubico Authenticator on ANY device.
 For example, suppose you have Yubico Authenticator on both your desktop and mobile devices.
-If you register an account with a YubiKey on your mobile device, you can still generate OTPs with that key on your desktop and vice versa.
+If you register an account with a YubiKey on your mobile device, you can generate OTPs with that key on your desktop and vice versa.

-With Yubico Authenticator, OATH accounts can be added via QR code or by entering the secret key (among other fields) manually.
-Both methods give you the option to “require touch” as a means of user verification.
+When adding a new OATH account to a YubiKey, you are given the option to “require touch” as a means of user presence.
+With the touch requirement enabled, you must manually initiate the OTP calculation in Yubico Authenticator and touch (or scan) your YubiKey for each OTP you wish to generate.
 If you do not enable the touch requirement, the YubiKey will begin generating TOTPs once it is connected to your device, and these TOTPs will be visible next to the account name in Yubico Authenticator.
 Counter-based HOTPs must be generated manually regardless of the touch requirement.

 To add an account, do the following: